 Per Webster’s, the definition of economics (I’m a bit of definition, historical reference kind of gal if it isn’t obvious from my prior blogs) is

-- Focusing the right human resources – contract managers, attorneys, etc. – on the areas that they know and manage best and on the right business problems.
-Hearkening back to our studies of economics, I believe that this is referred to as comparative advantage, no?
+Focusing the right human resources – contract managers, attorneys, etc. – on the areas that they know and manage best and on the right business problems.

-- Making the business case for a contract management system.
-We do, after all, sell contract management software.
+Making the business case for contract management software.

-- And finally, transforming your contracts into opportunities.
-More specifically, how do we transform contract management and the management of obligations from a risk management exercise into one that reveals opportunity.
+And finally, transforming your contracts into opportunities.
+More specifically, transforming contract management and the management of obligations from a risk management exercise into one that reveals opportunity.
 Let’s make economic sense of our contracts.

-Four rather lofty discussion points, and the focus of Corridor's next four blogs (as well as a Corridor webinar) affectionately called Contract Economics.
+Four rather lofty discussion points, and the focus of Contracts 365's next four blogs (as well as a Contracts 365 webinar) affectionately called Contract Economics.
 We hope you’ll join in the dialogue as it promises to be educational, thought-provoking, and (dare I suggest?) a sound investment of your time.

 Contract Economics Blog Series